-TIP OF THE DAY: Stone Fruit Salad
+TIP OF THE DAY: Make A Stone Fruit Salad For Lunch Or Dinner

 “Everybody must get stoned!” sang Bob Dylan in Rainy Day Women #12 & 35.
 Someone, whip him up a stone fruit salad!

+We all know how to slice fruits into an easy, healthful fruit salad.
+But how about taking it a step further, creating a sweet-and-savory salad for lunch or dinner?
 1. MIX together your favorite greens.
 We like to add something peppery as a counterpoint to the sweet fruit, such as baby arugula, daikon/radish and/or watercress.
-We also like to add crunch, in the form of celery, jicama or water chestnuts (the radish does double duty with pepperiness and crunch).
-2. TOSS the salad with a light vinaigrette.
+We also like to add crunch, in the form of celery, jicama, or water chestnuts (the radish does double duty with pepperiness and crunch).
+Or… 2.
+MAKE a grain bowl.
+Here’s how.
+3. TOSS the salad with a light vinaigrette.
 Try this champagne vinaigrette, or a traditional balsamic vinaigrette, both of which add a bit of sweetness.
 You can also add a tablespoon of orange juice to a regular vinaigrette.
-3. LAYER with sliced stone fruits—either a single fruit or an assortment.
-You can leave on the skin.
-4. SERVE as a side salad or as a main salad with the addition of goat cheese (or other favorite cheese), chicken breast or other protein.
-It’s stone fruit season.
-Dig in! |
+4. LAYER with sliced stone fruits—either a single fruit or an assortment.
+You can leave the skins on.
+5. SERVE as a side salad or as a main salad with the addition of goat cheese (or other favorite cheese), chicken breast, and/or other protein.
+Stone fruits are members of the Prunus genus, and include apricots, cherries, nectarines, olives, peaches, plums, and cross-breeds such as apriums, plumcots, and pluots.
+A stone fruit, also called a drupe, is a fruit with a large, hard stone (pit) inside a fleshy fruit.
+The stone is often thought of as the seed, but the seed is actually inside the stone.
+In fact, almonds, pecans, and walnuts are examples of the seeds inside the stones.
+They’re also drupes, but a type in which we eat the seed inside the pit instead of the surrounding fruit.
+Drupes are members of the Rosaceae family—the rose family—which includes shrubs as well as other prominent fruits (in other genera [the plural of genus) such as apples, loquats, pears, quinces, and strawberries.
+Not all drupes are stone fruits.
+The coconut is also a drupe, as are bramble fruits such as blackberries and raspberries.
+June through September is prime stone fruit season in the U.S. Don’t forget a regular fruit salad, ice cream, smoothies, and sorbet!
+Summer is stone fruit season.
+Dig in!
+Chef Johnny Gnall says: “I like to eat stone fruit raw whenever possible.
+But grilled stone fruit is also delicious; peaches and nectarines are exquisite.”
+His advice: |

 |